One-to-One Device Handbook

 Do not allow other people to be seen in the background (District staff may request a parent to verify that they are present and authorize video use).

 Students may connect to other secure wireless networks through their device settings when not at school.
 When District devices are used at home or at any other location and are connected to the internet, the District’s Internet Filter will restrict access to content to the same levels as those in West Ada schools.

 DEVICE CHECK-OUT AND CHECK-IN

-In grades K-2, iPads (with case, device charger and cable) will be initially assigned to classrooms and made available for check-out by students for at home use as necessary.
+In grades K-2, school issued devices (with case and charging cable) will be initially assigned to classrooms and made available for check-out by students for at home use as necessary.

-In grades 3-12, student laptops (with case, device charger, and optional stylus) will be individually distributed at the beginning of the school year and to new students as they enroll.
+In grades 3-12, school issued devices (with case, charging cable, and stylus) will be individually distributed and issued to new students at the start of the school year or as they enroll.

-School devices, device chargers, and any optional accessories such as charging cables and carrying cases must be returned during designated check-in/renewal times.
+School devices, device chargers, and any optional accessories such as carrying cases must be returned during designated check-in/renewal times.
 Devices will be examined periodically during the school year to ensure they are functioning properly and being maintained by the students.